-Visitors to the farm are usually surprised to learn that we water the entire garden and landscape with reclaimed rain water.
+Visitors to the farm are usually surprised to learn that we water the entire garden and landscape with only the water from our rain water collection system.
 Our system, which collects and stores rainwater from our barn’s metal roof, provides 100% of our annual watering needs.
 The best part, it was extremely easy to install, and can be inexpensively adapted to almost any home, shed or roof with a gutter.

 We spent the past week hooking our tanks back up from winter storage – and within 24 hours – we had just over 150 gallons stored from a single rain.
 It’s been over a year now since we first completed the rain collection system – and I honestly don’t know how we survived without it.